Arrests, detentions and removals

-Alternatives to Detention (ATD) Program
+Alternatives to Detention Program

 The CBSA started the national roll-out of its Alternatives to Detention (ATD) Program, which represents a key pillar of the NIDF.
 With the implementation of the ATD Program, the CBSA has established an expanded set of tools and programs that enable officers to more effectively release individuals into the community, while achieving balanced enforcement outcomes.

-- A national Community Case Management and Supervision (CCMS) program that will align in-community support services with individuals’ needs to mitigate any risk factors;
+- A national Community Case Management and Supervision (CCMS) program that will align in-community support services with individuals’ needs to mitigate any risk factors

 The Alternatives to Detention (ATD) Program provides risk-based, nationally consistent programming to individuals deemed suitable for release from detention.
 It is an expanded set of tools and programs that enables officers to more effectively release individuals into the community, while achieving balanced enforcement outcomes.

-ATD Community Programming
+Alternatives to Detention Community Programming

 ATD community programming allows individuals to reside in the community supported by family/kin, or supported by a service provider that specializes in community services.
 Program options can be used alone or together.
 Options include:

-- Release on in-person reporting: The provision of in-person reporting has not changed under the ATD Program.
+- release on in-person reporting: The provision of in-person reporting has not changed under the ATD Program.
 To facilitate the continuous monitoring of individuals in the community, the CBSA and/or the Immigration Refugee Board (IRB) may impose the condition of in-person reporting to the CBSA, as deemed appropriate under their authority.

-- Release on a deposit or guarantee to a bondsperson and the imposition of conditions, such as a requirement to regularly report to the CBSA.
+- release on a deposit or guarantee to a bondsperson and the imposition of conditions, such as a requirement to regularly report to the CBSA

 Release to a Community Case Management and Supervision (CCMS) program: CCMS is intended for persons that lack a bondsperson, and/or who require support in addition to a bondsperson to mitigate risk upon release into the community.
 The support provided is tailored to individuals’ needs to ensure compliance with program requirements.
 Services may include:

-- Referrals to addiction support;
+- referrals to addiction support

-- Referrals to employment & housing support;
+- referrals to employment and housing support

-- Referrals to family & child programming; and
+- referrals to family and child programming

-- Mandatory residency, as required
+- mandatory residency, as required

-Electronic Supervision Tools complement community programming by providing additional tools that support communication to the CBSA.
+Electronic supervision tools complement community programming by providing additional tools that support communication to the CBSA.
 These include:

 - Voice Reporting (VR): The VR system uses biometric voiceprint technology to allow individuals to report to the CBSA by telephone on agreed upon intervals.
 This makes it easier for individuals to report to the CBSA, as individuals may no longer required to report in person to a CBSA office.
 It allows individuals in remote or distant locations, for whom in-person reporting would not be possible, to use this option.
 Individuals can use both cell phones and traditional landlines.
 If reporting by cell phone, the individual’s location is captured at the time of reporting.